Coming to Terms With Being a Widow

 This is the perfect opportunity to explore something new

 Talk to family and friends, even if they have not experienced the loss of a partner, they will want to offer their support.
-Whatever the age of your children, consider what the upheaval might mean for them if they see that you are not in full control.
+Whatever the age of your children, consider what the upheaval might mean for them if they see that you are not fully facing-up to your emotions.

 Volunteering is a great way to use your time